QianboZang/KG-HTC/README.md

 ## How to run the code
 1. Save database/graph_records.json to neo4j
-2. create .env file.
+2. Create .env file.
 Input your OpenAI api and DB password.
 ```python
 API_KEY = 'Input your key'
 API_VERSION = ''